Getting started with Amazon Managed Blockchain (AMB) Access Polygon - AMB Access Polygon

 Make Polygon remote procedure call (RPC) requests on the AMB Access RPC editor using the AWS Management Console

 The following example shows how to get information about the latest block by using eth_getBlockByNumber RPC.
-Change the highlighted variables your own inputs or choose one of the RPC methods listed and enter in the relevant inputs required.
+Change the highlighted variables to your own inputs or choose one of the RPC methods listed and enter in the relevant inputs required.

 1. Open the Managed Blockchain console at https://console.aws.amazon.com/managedblockchain/.